tristen/tablesort/README.md

 # tablesort.js

-Tablesort is a small and simple sorting component for tables written in Javascript.
+Tablesort is a small & simple sorting component for tables written in Javascript.
 It has no dependencies and should have no interference with other libraries.

 ## Basic usage